21cmfast/21cmFAST/joss-paper/paper.md

 # Features of 21cmFAST v3

-This paper presents `21cmFAST` v3+, which enables these essential new features.
+This paper presents `21cmFAST` v3+, which is formulated to follow these essential guiding principles.
 While keeping the same core functionality of previous versions of `21cmFAST`, it has been fully integrated into a Python package, with a simple and intuitive interface, and a great deal more flexibility.